-The Energy Research Accelerator (ERA) and the Birmingham Energy Institute are running a policy commission to examine the state of play, barriers, challenges, and opportunities for Energy from Waste (EfW) to form part of the regional energy circular economy in the Midlands.
-This policy commission will explore the case for regional investment whilst helping shape the regional, local government and industry thinking surrounding critical issues such as fuel poverty and poor air quality.
+The Energy Research Accelerator (ERA) and the Birmingham Energy Institute have launched a policy commission to examine the state of play, barriers, challenges, and opportunities for Energy from Waste (EfW) to form part of the regional energy circular economy in the Midlands.
+This policy commission explores the case for regional investment whilst helping shape the regional, local government and industry thinking surrounding critical issues such as fuel poverty and poor air quality.

 The Energy from Waste and the Circular Economy Policy Commission